Atrix256/FalcorPathTracer/readme.md

 * rename mpTmpTexture etc

+* use m_ for members

 * show this source to patrick so he can see how falcor works

 ? camera controls, and clear the sample count when the camera changes?
 * need to figure out how to send constants over.

+* fix the debug spam

+* to get ray origin and direction...
+ * transform (u,v,0) to get ray origin in world space
+ * transform (u,v,1) to get a second point in world space to shoot a vector towards